 - Use limit orders — Maker orders pay zero fees and also earn rebate payments from the Maker Rebates Program

-- Trade sports and economics markets — These have the lowest base fee rates
+- Trade sports markets — Sports has the lowest taker fee rate (0.03) of any fee-bearing category

 - Trade near the extremes — Buying shares priced near $0.01 or $0.99 incurs minimal fees